viraj-kumar/parsons/index.markdown

 </script>

 ## Problem 4: Sum of natural numbers
-Define a function `sum_natural` that returns the sum of all non-negative integers in a sequence `items` that may contain integers as well as non-integers.
+Define a function `sum_natural` that returns the sum of all natural numbers (non-negative integers) in a sequence `items`.
+Note that `items` may contain integers as well as non-integers.

 *Examples*:
 ```